Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Introduction

-In the local universe, a relation has been found between C/O and O/H in which C/O plateaus to a low-metallicity floor of log(C/O$)\sim-0.7$ at 12+log(O/H$)<8.0$, the primary nucleosynthesis regime, while C/O increases linearly with O/H at higher metallicity where secondary nucleosynthesis takes place \citep[e.g.,][]{henry2000,esteban2014,berg16,berg2019,tsc17}.
+In the local universe, a relation has been found between C/O and O/H in which C/O plateaus to a low-metallicity floor which averages log(C/O$)\sim-0.7$ at 12+log(O/H$)<8.0$, the primary nucleosynthesis regime, while C/O increases with O/H at higher metallicity \citep[e.g.,][]{henry2000,esteban2014,berg16,berg2019,tsc17}.
 Using rest-UV spectroscopy of nearby dwarf galaxies, \citet{berg2019} showed that this relation displays a large intrinsic scatter of $\sim0.2$~dex in C/O at fixed O/H. This scatter has been shown to be a function of the star formation history (for the enrichment timescale reasons outlined above) and the preferential removal of O relative to C by SNe-driven outflows, where galaxies with shorter formation timescales and little preferential O removal have lower C/O \citep{berg2019,yin2011}.
 Intermediate-redshift galaxies at $z\sim2-3$ fall on the low-metallicity plateau with a mean value and scatter similar to the $z\sim0$ sample \citep[e.g.,][]{berg2018,berg2019}. \citet{arellano22} recently reported the first C/O determination at $z>6$ enabled by \jwst\ spectroscopy.
 These authors found log(C/O$)=-0.83\pm0.38$ for a $z=8.495$ galaxy, consistent with the local low-metallicity plateau.
 However, the interpretation of this value is clouded by its low precision due to a marginal detection of \Ciii\ (2.4$\sigma$) and no detection of rest-UV \OiiiUV, relying instead on the ratio relative to rest-optical \Oiii\ lines that is highly sensitive to dust reddening.
-This early result nonetheless shows the promise of \jwst\ spectroscopy for abundance patterns at extremely high redshifts.
+This early result nonetheless provides a precise O/H abundance and shows the promise of \jwst\ spectroscopy for abundance patterns at extremely high redshifts.

 In this work, we present the first high-precision measurement of C/O for a galaxy at $z=6.23$ enabled by \jwst/NIRSpec measurements of the rest-UV \Ciii, \Civ, and \OiiiUV\ lines from the GLASS-JWST ERS program \citep{treu22}.
 This target (source ID 150008 in the GLASS NIRSpec target catalog and ID 2649 in the Stage 1 photometric catalog described by \citealt{paris2023}; RA, Dec = 3.6025240, $-$30.4192187 degrees) was originally included in the NIRSpec observations as a candidate $z>5$ galaxy based on photometry indicating a Lyman break.
 We visually inspected the GLASS-JWST spectra of known candidate $z>5$ sources for suitability of C/O abundance measurements and selected this as the best example based on clear detection of the necessary rest-UV lines.
 For many otherwise promising galaxies, either the \Ciii\ or \OiiiUV\ lines are not covered due to their position on the slitmask (including the $z\sim8$ protocluster members described in \citealt{morishita2022}).
 Our current work represents a high-redshift case study which also serves to illustrate the value and feasibility of a future enlarged sample.